Atypical Firearm Wounds and the Post-Mortem Distinction

 The ricochet wound may also contain trace material from the deflection surface: concrete dust, paint chips, sand or grit, or metal particles from a steel surface.
 These trace inclusions sit inside the wound track and on the wound margins and can be recovered for comparative analysis against the deflection surface.
 DiMaio notes that ricochet trace materials serve as physical linkage evidence connecting the wound to a specific location in the scene, an important supplement to trajectory reconstruction when the deflection surface can be identified.

-The Hueske framework for shooting-incident reconstruction (Practical Analysis and Reconstruction of Shooting Incidents, CRC Press, 2015) identifies ricochet recognition as a specific competency in the firearms examiner curriculum.
+The Hueske framework for shooting-incident reconstruction (Practical Analysis and Reconstruction of Shooting Incidents, CRC Press, 2nd edition, 2016) identifies ricochet recognition as a specific competency in the firearms examiner curriculum.
 In the UK, the Forensic Science Regulator's Firearms and Ballistics guidance includes ricochet trajectory reconstruction as a distinct technical topic requiring documented calibration from controlled test firings at representative surfaces.

 In Indian firearms casework, ricochet wounds have appeared in prosecutions involving firing at close quarters in confined spaces (corridors, cells, stairwells) where architectural surfaces are within deflection range of typical combat firing distances.
 CFSL examination reports in several such cases have described the deformed-bullet, irregular-margin morphology that characterises post-deflection wounds, and the Indian courts have accepted this distinction as admissible expert opinion under the Bharatiya Sakshya Adhiniyam 2023 § 39 (replacing the Indian Evidence Act § 45) expert evidence framework.